Lyon (France) Summer 2026

 EXCURSIONS/ACTIVITIES

-• Visit to Lyon and its 2000-year-old historic center
+• Private group walking tour to learn about Lyon and its 2000-year-old historic center

 • Visit to the Institut Lumière, the birthplace of cinema